iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/canary-progressive.md

     done
     ```

-    ??? info "iter8ctl output will be similar to the following"
+    ??? info "iter8ctl output"
+        iter8ctl output will be similar to the following.
         ```shell
         ****** Overview ******
         Experiment name: canary-progressive